digitalronin/nishitetsu-bus-rails/README.md

 ## TODO

 - Use a random value to separate my journey from others, so people don't interfere with each others' maps
+- Make the map page look nicer - the search function at the top looks bad
 - Initialise the map to user's chosen/current location
 - Add leaflet as an npm package & replace tags in the layout